grafana/grafana/docs/sources/dashboards/use-dashboards/index.md

 #### Copy and paste time range

-You can copy and paste time range from a dashboard to Explore and vice versa.
-You can also copy and paste time range from one dashboard to another.
+You can copy and paste the time range from a dashboard to **Explore** and vice versa, or from one dashboard to another.

 ##### Copy time range (t+c)